How Childhood Trauma Shapes Who You Become

 But it was the soil where something beautiful began to grow.

-I remember nights where silence didn't feel peaceful—it felt like something waiting to happen.
+I remember nights where silence didn't feel peaceful.
+It felt like something waiting to happen.

-If you recognize yourself in any of this, you're not broken—you're responding exactly the way someone would who had to learn survival too early.
+You're responding exactly the way someone would who had to learn survival too early.

 What This Chapter Taught Me